openframeworks/ofSite/tutorials/howto_basics/How_to_view_value.markdown

-Category: basic

-Title: How to view the value of a variable
+---

-# How to view the value of a variable
+.. title: How to view the value of a variable
+.. type: howto
+---

 There are multiple ways on how to display values of a variable.